What to expect

 How dangerous is bouldering?

 Bouldering is a risky sport.
-But as long as you are aware of the particular type of risks associated with bouldering and how to avoid unnecessary dangers, it’s actually no more dangerous than normal kids’ play activities or adult sports.
+But as long as you are aware of the particular risks associated with bouldering and how to avoid unnecessary dangers, it’s actually no more dangerous than normal kids’ play activities or adult sports.

-We’ll give you all the information you need to stay safe, and our crew is fully qualified in coaching (and first aid!).
+We’ll give you all the information you need to stay safe, and our crew is fully qualified in coaching (and first aid).

 What kinds of people go bouldering?

-All sorts of people and all ages go bouldering.
-There’s really no particular ‘type’ although in general boulderers are a friendly and helpful bunch who like nothing more than to see people overcoming their fears and succeeding on the wall.
 Whether you’re just starting out or climbing in the top grades, everyone has a move that scares them or a challenge that they can’t quite master, and everyone is cheering each other on.
 We love to meet new people and introduce them to this fantastic sport.
 You will be warmly welcomed at The Climbing Hangar.

-Kids
+• Kids

 What are the supervision guidelines?